2023 Competition Rules and Information

 Late entries will not be placed on tables for judging.
 Expect queues right before the 9:45 am deadline, and arrive early to avoid disappointment.
 You will be required to fill in and sign several forms as part of registration on the day, so come with plenty of time to get everything done.

-- The Awards Ceremony will be held on Sunday, April 02, 2023 starting at 4 pm at the Austin Community College Highland Campus.
+- The Awards Ceremony will be held on Sunday, April 2, 2023 starting at 4 pm at the Round Rock Sports Center.
 While we do our best to start on time, please understand that situations outside of our control sometimes cause delays, so if you plan to attend the Awards, leave extra travel time that day.

 - Ribbons, awards, or prizes not claimed by the close of show will be forfeited.
 This does not change award results, but the physical goods must be claimed at the show.
 You may appoint a representative to collect your prizes if you cannot attend the awards ceremony in person.